common-workflow-language/cwl-v1.3/invocation.md

 If the output directory contains a file named "cwl.output.json", that file must be loaded and used as the output object.
 In this case, the output object should still be type-checked against the `outputs` section, but `outputBinding` is ignored.
+If an output name is present in the "cwl.output.json" file, but has not been declared in the `outputs` section, it must be ignored and not propagated to the next steps.

 For Files and Directories, if the value of `path` is a relative path pattern (does not begin with a slash '/') then it is resolved relative